cloudflare/pint/docs/configuration.md

 ### File path discovery

-File path discovery allows to generate Prometheus server definitions used by pint based on path patters on disk.
+File path discovery allows to generate Prometheus server definitions used by pint based on path patterns on disk.
 Syntax:

 ```js